freerainboxbox/Moonriser/README.md

 # Moonriser
-Windows 10 service to toggle light and dark theme based on local sunrise and sunset
+Windows 10 service to toggle light and dark theme based on local sunrise and sunset times.